telefonicaid/fiware-cloto/README.rst

 things you think should be included but aren't.
 You can use `github issues`__ to provide feedback.

-__ `Fiware-cloto - GitHub issues`_
+__ `FIWARE Cloto - GitHub issues`_

 Top_.

 GEi overall description
 =======================

 Bosun GEri is the reference implementation of Policy Manager GE.

-Bosun GEri offers decision-making ability, independently of the type of resource (physical/virtual resources, network, service, etc.)  being able to solve complex problems within the Cloud field by reasoning about the knowledge base, represented by facts and rules.
+Bosun offers decision-making ability, independently of the type of resource (physical/virtual resources, network, service, etc.) being able to solve complex problems within the Cloud field by reasoning about the knowledge base, represented by facts and rules.
 Bosun GEri provides the basic management of cloud resources based on rules, as well as management of the corresponding resources within FIWARE Cloud instances based on infrastructure physical monitoring, resources and services security monitoring or whatever that could be defined by facts, actions and rules.

-The baseline for the Bosun GEri is PyCLIPS, which is a module to interact with CLIPS expert system implemented in python language.
+The baseline for the Bosun GEri is PyCLIPS, which is a module to interact with CLIPS expert system implemented in Python language.
 The reason to take PyCLIPS is to extend the OpenStack ecosystem with an expert system, written in the same language as the rest of the OpenStack services.
 Besides, It provides notification service to your own HTTP server where you can define your own actions based on the notifications launched by Policy Manager.
 Last but not least, Bosun is integrated with the Monitoring GEri in order to recover the information of the (virtual) system and calculate any possible change on it based on the knowledge database defined for it.

 Top_.